xcp-ng/xcp-ng-org/docs/guides.md

 ## Guest UEFI Secure Boot

-Enabling UEFI Secure Boot for guests ensures that XCP-ng will ensure that guest VMs only execute trusted binaries.
+Enabling UEFI Secure Boot for guests ensures that XCP-ng VMs will only execute trusted binaries.
 In practice, these are the binaries released by the operating system (OS) team for the OS in running in the VM (Microsoft Windows, Debian, Alpine, etc.).

 ### Requirements

 * A UEFI guest VM.

-### Windows

-The steps in this guide are all that are necessary to enable secure boot.
-Just follow the instructions provided here.

-### Linux

-It is required to follow the Linux distribution's instructions for enabling UEFI Secure Boot by installing shim and the distribution's signed binaries.
-First follow the instructions from the distribution, then follow the instructions provided here.
+* For Windows, ensure the VM has 2 vCPUs

 ### Configure the Host

 Before enabling UEFI Secure Boot for guest VMs, first execute the `secureboot-certs` script.
-This tool downloads, formats, and installs the publically available certificates from Microsoft.
+This tool downloads, formats, and installs the publically available `db` certificates from Microsoft.
+Note that it does *NOT* install the [dbx revocation list](#installing-the-revocation-list).

 From the XCP-ng CLI:

 ```
-# Download and install MS certificates
+# Download and install db/KEK certificates
 secureboot-certs
 ```

 :::tip
 Running `secureboot-certs` only needs to be done once per host, not per VM.
+It must also be called after ISO upgrades once per upgraded host.
 :::

 ### Configure the Guest VM

+#### Setup for Linux VMs

+First, follow the OS distribution's documentation to install any required secure boot software (e.g., shim).

+After installing the necessary requirements for the distribution, shutdown the VM, and proceed to [Enable Secure Boot](#enable-secure-boot).

+#### Secure Boot for Existing UEFI VMs

-First, shutdown the VM using the [shutdown](cli_reference.md#vm-shutdown) command.
+First, shutdown the VM using the [shutdown](cli_reference.md#vm-shutdown) command if it is not already shut down.

-All UEFI VMs are HVMs, so if guest tools are not installed then [xe vm-shutdown](cli_reference.md#vm-shutdown) will require `force=true`.
-To avoid this, install [Guest Tools](guests.md#guest-tools).

 Next, setup the VM secure boot state: